hechen0/wunderlist/README.md

-first, i just wanna collect all my todo data, so i write a simple get request to retrieve all my todo data, but as time goes by, the simple get request grow bigger and bigger cause i need more detail about my data, suck as my file, my note, my reminder, so one day, i decide to write a full fuctional wunderlist api client.
+first, i just wanna collect all my todo data, so i write a simple get request to retrieve all my todo data, but as time goes by, the simple get request grow bigger and bigger cause i need more detaild about my data, such as my file, my note, my reminder, so one day, i decide to write a full fuctional wunderlist api client.